Monkee-Boy/mbGuides/general/deployments.md

 ## The Deployment

 You have Capistrano and the required gems installed so you should be ready to deploy.
 If you are working on a new project then continue below for details on setting up the config files.
-If you are working on an existing project that already handles deployments, then deploying is really simple.
-Remember that deployments use the git repo so be sure to commit and push anything you need deployed.
+If you are working on an existing project that already handles deployments, then deploying is simple.
+Remember that deployments use the git repo so be sure to commit and push before deploying.

 * `cap production deploy`
   * This will deploy the `master` branch to the production environment (the live site).
-Do not ever deploy to production without first deploying to dev and doing a QA.
+Do not ever deploy to production without first deploying to `dev` and doing a QA.
 * `cap dev deploy`
   * This will deploy the `dev` branch to the development environment.
 You should always deploy here before production.
 This is where you will QA your work.
 * `cap foo deploy`